syin3/cs224w-traffic/README.md

 ## 7, Please cite original paper as specified by authors

-If you find this repository useful in your research, please cite the following paper:
+If you find this repository useful in your research, please cite the following papers:
 ```
 @inproceedings{li2018dcrnn_traffic,
 title={Diffusion Convolutional Recurrent Neural Network: Data-Driven Traffic Forecasting},